|

 as a problem for the next year or two that I ran into

-Candied Calamus Root was (and is, in
+Candied calamus root was (and is, in

 some places) eaten for treating dyspepsia, heartburn, and